msgflo/msgflo/README.md

 * `inqueue`:  name of the message queue the participant listens for FBP protocol messages
 * `outqueue`:  name of the message queue the participant sends FBP protocol messages

-In case of systems incapable of communicating via FBP protocol but which can nonetheless be connected to a network, the message contains the following information:
+In case of systems incapable of communicating via FBP protocol but which can nonetheless be connected to a network, the message `payload` contains the following information:

 * `id`: short unique name for the system
 * `label`: (optional) human-readable description of the system